-If you were holding out hope of the 13 Pro's super-smooth 120Hz high refresh rate trickling down to the standard iPhone 14, you're out of luck.
+If you were holding out hope of the iPhone 14 Pro's super-smooth 120Hz high refresh rate trickling down to the standard iPhone 14, you're out of luck.

 iPhone 14 vs iPhone 13: cameras

-That main 12MP sensor on the 14 is larger than that of its predecessor, packing bigger 1.9µm pixels paired with a wider f/1.5 aperture and new generation of sensor-shift OIS (optical image stabilization), which Apple claims offer a collective 49% improvement in low light performance.
+For starters, the iPhone 14's 12MP sensor is larger than that of its predecessor, packing bigger 1.9µm pixels paired with a wider f/1.5 aperture.
+It also has a new generation of sensor-shift OIS (optical image stabilization), which Apple claims offer a collective 49% improvement in low-light performance.

 The 2022 iPhone also showcases Apple's new Photonic Engine, which applies its existing Deep Fusion image processing and compositing into the photo capture process, meaning less compression on the colors and details in a final shot.

 It's unclear whether this is simply a software addition that Apple could transpose to the iPhone 13, but as it stands, it looks like it'll remain an iPhone 14 series exclusive.